brichard19/certicom-challenge/README.md

   This program runs the R-added walks on the GPUs and finds distinguished points and saves them to a file.

 usage:
-`rho-amd --curve ecp131 --data-dir /path/to/data/dir`
+`rho-amd --dp-bits 20 --curve ecp131 --data-dir /path/to/data/dir`

-Per-GPU data is stored in `/path/to/data/dir/GPU-<serial number>`
+Per-GPU data is stored in `/path/to/data/dir/hostname/GPU-<serial number>`

 The results are stored in `/path/to/data/dir/results`